dacodekid/dacodekid.com/content/gist/business-analysis/tools-techniques/timeboxing.md

 Question: Can timeboxing be applied to business analysis activities?
 A: No, it's only applicable to development tasks.
-B: Yes, timeboxing can be applied to business analysis activities to focus on the most crucial requirements and analysis tasks within a fixed timeframe.
+B: Yes,Timeboxing in business analysis: focus on crucial tasks in a fixed timeframe.
 C: Timeboxing is only used in manufacturing processes.
 D: It is only applicable to marketing activities, not business analysis.
 Answer: B